Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Insights from simulations

-To compute the auto- and cross-correlation of these maps, we resort to the publicly available program {\sc polspice} \citep{szapudi01, chon04}.
-This code includes routines for analysing pixelated data on the surface of a sphere, allows accounting for the impact of the survey mask on the results, and can deal with inhomogeneous weights.
-Due to the dependence of statistical uncertainties affecting ARF and peculiar velocity maps on the number of sources falling in each pixel, we correct the cross-correlation of these maps using the $\mathcal{M}_{\rm ADF}$ map.
+We compute the auto- and cross-correlation of sky maps using the publicly available program {\sc polspice} \citep{szapudi01, chon04}, which includes routines for the analysis of sky maps while accounting for the impact of a mask, inhomogeneous weights, or both.
+This last possibility is quite useful for ARF-kSZ tomography; even though ARF and filtered CMB maps are robust against uncertainties affecting the angular number density of sources, the precision of these maps depends on the number of sources falling in each pixel.
+Motivated by this, we compute the cross-correlation of ARF and filtered CMB maps after weighting these by a sky map containing the number density of tracers weighted by the selection function, $\mathcal{M}_{\rm W}(\angr_j) = \rhom [1 + \mathcal{M}_{\rm ADF}(\angr_j)]$.

-In the top panel of Fig.~\ref{fig:cls}, we display the cross-correlation of ARF and radial peculiar velocity maps ($C_\ell^{v-z}$, in green), together with, for completeness, the power spectrum of ADF maps ($C_\ell^{\delta\delta}$, in black), ARF maps ($C_\ell^{zz}$, in red), and radial peculiar velocity maps ($C_\ell^{vv}$, in blue).
-Lines and symbols indicate theoretical predictions and average results from our set of simulations, respectively, while shaded areas denote mock-to-mock $1\sigma$ uncertainties.
-To generate these results, we consider a Gaussian selection function centred at $z_{\rm cen}=0.5$ with comoving width $\sigma_r=100\,\Mpch$, and we account for the impact of small-scale velocities using $\sigma_v=7\,\Mpch$; we estimate this value from simulations.
-For clarity, the amplitude of the power spectrum of ADF is divided by 100.
-Due to non-linearities not captured by our model, the power spectrum of radial velocity maps grows with $\ell$ on scales smaller than $\ell=80$; the purple dotted line shows an experimental power-law fit to $C_\ell^{vv}$ in this regime.

-Overall, we find that the power spectra of both ADF and ARF maps look pretty much alike; the amplitude of these grow monotonically with $\ell$ across the range of scales shown, and their shapes present wiggles induced by baryonic acoustic oscillations.
-In contrast, the power spectra $C_\ell^{vv}$ and $C_\ell^{v-z}$ present a different shape: both increase with $\ell$ on large scales, peak at $\ell=10-30$, and decrease thereafter.
-As we can see, all these trends are qualitatively captured by our theoretical predictions.
-More quantitatively, we present the relative difference between theoretical predictions and results from simulations in the bottom panel of Fig.~\ref{fig:cls}.
-As we can see, both agree to within $\simeq 5\%$ across the whole range of multipoles shown; accordingly, we expect our theoretical expression for the cross-correlation of ARF and filtered CMB maps to present a similar level of precision.

-In \S\ref{sec:foundations}, we estimated the range of scales from which the kSZ effect can be optimally extracted using ARF-kSZ tomography; we proceed to validate these predictions using simulations.
-In Fig.~\ref{fig:arf_vel_width}, we display the correlation between ARF and radial peculiar velocity maps.
-Distinct colours indicate the results for Gaussian selection functions centred at $z_{\rm cen}=0.5$ and with different widths.
-In broad strokes, the correlation between ARF and radial peculiar velocity maps grows with $\ell$ on large angular scales, reaches a maximum, and plummets thereafter.
-We also find that the range of scales across which these maps are strongly correlated decreases with the width of the selection function.
-All these trends are in agreement with our theoretical predictions for the cross-correlation of ARF and filtered CMB maps (see Fig.~\ref{fig:corr_arf_ksz}), supporting that we can only extract the kSZ effect from large angular scales using ARF-kSZ tomography.